heemanshuiyer/personal-finance-app/README.md

 Then open: `http://localhost:5173`

+## Hosting notes (GitHub Pages)

+This project uses `loader.js` to load and compile `app.jsx` in the browser.
+This avoids the common GitHub Pages issue where `.jsx` files are served with a non-JS MIME type and the app area stays blank.

 ## Backup / Restore

 - **Export** downloads a JSON file containing all goals + holdings + allocations.